Who should attend?

 Undergraduates and general volunteers/alumni must make their own reservations directly with the hotel and are responsible for those costs.

-Carlson faculty, National Directors and Trustees, district governors, and designated volunteers who are attending Carlson or the Cox Institute have two options:
+Carlson faculty, National Directors and Trustees, district governors, and designated volunteers using the prepaid spot have two options:

 (a) The Fraternity will make your reservation directly with the hotel.
 You will be roomed with another volunteer and the room/tax for two nights will be paid for by the Fraternity.